-The reinforcement theory holds that as an employer you can influence and change the behavior of employees by reinforcement, punishment or extinction.
+The reinforcement theory holds that as an employer you can influence and change the behavior of employees by reinforcement, punishment, or extinction.
 To encourage the behavior you would like to see in your organization rewards are awarded and for prevention of undesirable behaviors punishment is meted out.

-To stop a learned behavior from continuing in the work place extinction is done.
-When a manager applies reinforcement, punishment or extinction the process is referred to as ope-rant condition.
+To stop a learned behavior from continuing in the workplace extinction is done.
+When a manager applies reinforcement, punishment, or extinction the process is referred to as ope-rant condition.

 Reinforcement can be either Positive Reinforcement or Negative Reinforcement.

 This form of reinforcement can also include giving the individual a bonus or some sort of reward.
 Positive reinforcement is likely to encourage employees to keep doing the desired behavior.
-It has been noted that employees are more likely to be receptive to change, excited about their job, team players etc. When they are positively reinforced for good work done by management.
+It has been noted that employees are more likely to be receptive to change, excited about their job, team players, etc. When they are positively reinforced for good work done by management.

-As a manager you can instruct them to give you daily reports on their progress towards meeting the deadline.
-They may not like this and will most likely change their behavior to ensure they always meet required deadlines.
+As a manager, you can instruct them to give you daily reports on their progress towards meeting the deadline.
+They may not like this and will most likely change their behavior to ensure they always meet the required deadlines.
 Once they demonstrate they can consistently deliver on time you stop requesting for the daily progress reports this acts as negative reinforcement.

-Punishment– This happens when you impose a negative consequence to stop or reduce behaviors you don’t want at the work place.
-For, example getting a warning for reporting late to work is punishment that is imposed on staff who don’t come to work on time.
+This happens when you impose a negative consequence to stop or reduce behaviors you don’t want at the workplace.
+For, example getting a warning for reporting late to work is a punishment that is imposed on staff who don’t come to work on time.

 Don’t confuse this with negative reinforcement.
 Negative reinforcement withholds a negative consequence to encourage good behavior while punishment imposes a negative consequence to discourage bad behavior.
 A threat of punishment can be given in negative reinforcement but is not followed through when an employee performs well.

 When business slows down the manager stops approving overtime a move aimed at dissuading employees from working extra hours and weekends.
 So, that behavior will be forgotten after some time because the positive reinforcement that encouraged it has been withdrawn.

 Schedules of Reinforcement

-For the effectiveness of the reinforcement theory a schedule of reinforcement which gives when and how positive or negative reinforcement is provided is necessary.
+For the effectiveness of the reinforcement theory, a schedule of reinforcement which gives when and how positive or negative reinforcement is provided is necessary.
 The schedule can be

-Intermittent Reinforcement– Since a manager cannot always be available to offer reinforcement for desired behaviors this type of schedule is what is used in many organizations.
-It can be done in three ways
+- Intermittent Reinforcement– Since a manager cannot always be available to offer reinforcement for desired behaviors this type of schedule is what is used in many organizations.
+It can be done in three ways.

-Fixed Interval Schedule– Here reinforcement is done in between fixed time periods like with a biweekly paycheck.
+- Fixed Interval Schedule– Here reinforcement is done in between fixed time periods like with a biweekly paycheck.

-Variable Interval Schedule– Reinforcement is given at different times, no schedule is followed.
-For example if your boss comes to work and finds you are there and proceeds to praise you for coming in early that wasn’t planned.
+- Variable Interval Schedule– Reinforcement is given at different times, no schedule is followed.
+For example, if your boss comes to work and finds you are there and proceeds to praise you for coming in early that wasn’t planned.